-- Child Safety and Injury Prevention Professional Resource Brief, National Center for Education in Maternal and Child Health
+- Child Safety and Injury Prevention: Professional Resource Brief.
+Maternal and Child Health Digital Library.

-- Child Welfare Information Gateway, U.S. Dept. of Health and Human Services, Children’s Bureau
+- Child Welfare Information Gateway.
+U.S. Dept. of Health and Human Services, Children’s Bureau.

-- Children’s Safety Network, Education Development Center
+- Children’s Safety Network.
+Education Development Center.

-- National Cancer Institute: Childhood Cancers, National Institutes of Health
+- National Cancer Institute: Childhood Cancers

-- National Center for Injury Prevention and Control, Centers for Disease Control and Prevention
+- National Center for Injury Prevention and Control.
+Centers for Disease Control and Prevention.

 - Safe Kids Worldwide

-- VetoViolence, Centers for Disease Control and Prevention
+- VetoViolence.
+Centers for Disease Control and Prevention.

 - Key Reports and Research

-- Accidental Poisoning Deaths—Mostly Drug Overdoses—Exceed Homicides of U.S. Young Adults, 2016, Population Reference Bureau, Jarosz, B., & VanOrman, A.
+- Accidental Poisoning Deaths Exceed Homicides of U.S. Young Adults.
+(2016).
+Population Reference Bureau.
+Jarosz, B., & VanOrman, A.

-- CDC Grand Rounds: Evidence-Based Injury Prevention, 2014, Morbidity and Mortality Weekly Report, Sleet, D. A., et al.
+- CDC Grand Rounds: Evidence-Based Injury Prevention.
+(2014).
+Morbidity and Mortality Weekly Report.
+Degutis, L. C., et al.

-- Childhood Firearm Injuries in the United States, 2017, Pediatrics, Fowler, K. A., et al.
+- Childhood Firearm Injuries in the United States.
+(2017).
+Pediatrics.
+Fowler, K. A., et al.

-- Evidence-Based Strategies and Readings in Five Injury Topics, 2017, Children's Safety Network
+- Evidence-Based Strategies and Readings in Five Injury Topics.
+(2017).
+Children's Safety Network.

-- Keeping Kids Safe In and Around Water: Exploring Misconceptions that Lead to Drowning, 2016, Safe Kids Worldwide, MacKay, J. M., et al.
+- Keeping Kids Safe in and Around Water: Exploring Misconceptions that Lead to Drowning.
+(2016).
+Safe Kids Worldwide.
+MacKay, J. M., et al.

-- NHPCO's Facts and Figures: Pediatric Palliative and Hospice Care in America, 2015, National Hospice and Palliative Care Organization, Friebert, S., & Williams, C.
+- NHPCO's Facts and Figures: Pediatric Palliative and Hospice Care in America.
+(2015).
+National Hospice and Palliative Care Organization.
+Friebert, S., & Williams, C.

-- Preventing Violence in California Volume 1: The Role of Public Health, 2017, California Dept. of Public Health
+- Preventing Violence in California (Volume 1): The Role of Public Health.
+(2017).
+California Dept. of Public Health.

-- Preventing Violence: A Review of Research, Evaluation, Gaps, and Opportunities, 2015, Futures Without Violence & Child Trends, Moore, K., et al.
+- Preventing Violence: A Review of Research, Evaluation, Gaps, and Opportunities.
+(2015).
+Futures Without Violence & Child Trends.
+Moore, K., et al.

-- Preventing Youth Violence: Opportunities for Action, 2014, National Center for Injury Prevention and Control, David-Ferdon, C., & Simon, T. R.
+- Preventing Youth Violence: Opportunities for Action.
+(2014).
+Centers for Disease Control and Prevention.
+David-Ferdon, C., & Simon, T. R.

-- Report to the Nation: Protecting Children in Your Home, 2015, Safe Kids Worldwide
+- Protecting Children in Your Home.
+(2015).
+Safe Kids Worldwide.

 - County/Regional Reports

-- Community Health Assessment and Community Health Improvement Plan, Los Angeles County Dept. of Public Health
+- Community Health Improvement Plan for Los Angeles County.
+Los Angeles County Dept. of Public Health.

-- Live Well San Diego Report Card on Children, Families, and Community, 2017, The Children’s Initiative & Live Well San Diego
+- Live Well San Diego Report Card on Children, Families, and Community.
+The Children’s Initiative.

 - Santa Clara County Public Health Department: Open Data Portal

 - More Data Sources For Deaths

-- 2018 KIDS COUNT Data Book, Annie E. Casey Foundation
+- 2022 KIDS COUNT Data Book: State Trends in Child Well-Being.
+Annie E. Casey Foundation.

-- California Health and Human Services Open Data Portal, California Health and Human Services Agency
+- California Health and Human Services Open Data Portal.
+California Health and Human Services Agency.

-- EpiCenter: California Injury Data Online, California Dept. of Public Health
+- EpiCenter: California Injury Data Online.
+California Dept. of Public Health.

-- FastStats: Injuries, National Center for Health Statistics
+- FastStats: Injuries.
+National Center for Health Statistics.

-- FastStats: Leading Causes of Death, National Center for Health Statistics
+- FastStats: Leading Causes of Death.
+National Center for Health Statistics.

-- National Vital Statistics Reports, Centers for Disease Control and Prevention, National Center for Health Statistics
+- National Vital Statistics Reports.
+National Center for Health Statistics.

-- Web-Based Injury Statistics Query and Reporting System (WISQARS), Centers for Disease Control and Prevention, National Center for Injury Prevention and Control
+- Web-Based Injury Statistics Query and Reporting System (WISQARS) Centers for Disease Control and Prevention.

-- Youth Risk Behavior Surveillance System (YRBSS), Centers for Disease Control and Prevention
+- Youth Risk Behavior Surveillance System (YRBSS).
+Centers for Disease Control and Prevention.

 Learn More About This Topic